Supreme Court rules against Boston in Christian flag case

 Occasionally, the city takes down its own pennant and temporarily hoists another flag.

-Shurtleff and his Camp Constitution wanted to fly a white banner with a red cross on a blue background in the upper left corner, called the Christian flag.
+Shurtleff and his Camp Constitution wanted to fly a white banner with a red cross on a blue background in the upper left corner, called the Christian flag, to mark Constitution Day, Sept.
+17, in 2017.

+The city had approved 284 consecutive applications to fly flags, usually those of other nations, before it rejected Shurtleff’s because it was a Christian flag.
+The city said he could fly a different banner, but Shurtleff refused, and lower courts upheld the city’s decision.

-Breyer said the case hinged on whether the flag-flying is an act of the government, in which case Boston can do whatever it wants, or private parties like Shurtleff.
+But the high court said the lower courts and the city were wrong.
+The case hinged on whether the flag-flying is an act of the government, in which case Boston can do whatever it wants, or private parties like Shurtleff, Breyer wrote.

+“Finally, we look at the extent to which Boston actively controlled these flag raisings and shaped the messages the flags sent.
+The answer, it seems, is not at all.
+And that is the most salient feature of this case,” Breyer wrote in an opinion that also riffed on the brutalist architectural style of Boston’s City Hall and the Siena, Italy-inspired 7-acre plaza on which it sits.

 Breyer wrote that “the city’s lack of meaningful involvement in the selection of flags or the crafting of their messages leads us to classify the flag raisings as private, not government, speech—though nothing prevents Boston from changing its policies going forward.”